jingweizhanghuai/Morn_doc/docs/json.rst

        mFileRelease(file);
    }

-in this example, two nodes have been read: root-node and hello-node.
-The output is:
+In this example, two nodes have been read: root-node and hello-node.
+Output is:

 .. code::